hai-vr/documentation/docs/changelogs/constraint-tools.md

 Add support for Basis Framework constraints:
 - Create a BasisParentConstraint if the Basis SDK package (com.basis.sdk) is present in the project.

+## 1.4.0-beta.1

+Add support for Basis Framework constraints:
+- Create a BasisParentConstraint if the Basis SDK package (com.basis.sdk) is present in the project.

 ## 1.3.0

 - Add language selector for French, Japanese, Korean, Simplified Chinese, Traditional Chinese.